 Visiting the US Capital doesn’t have to be expensive!
 And to prove it here are our Top 44 Free Things to do in Washington DC inc. museums, monuments, parks, politics (& more!) to help save you money while seeing the best sights.

 Punctuated by its 3 icons of the federal government, The White House, The Supreme Court and The Capitol Building, the city of Washington DC is a must-visit for anyone interested in politics.
 However, the city has a lot more to offer than just its political undercurrent.

-With open green spaces and museums and galleries galore, the city of Washington DC is one of the top ten most visited cities in the USA.
+With open green spaces and museums and galleries galore (read all about them in our guide to 50+ Incredible Washington DC Attractions!), it’s easy to see why the city of Washington DC is one of the top ten most visited cities in the USA.

 Disclaimer: Almost all posts on this site contain affiliate links, and this one about the Top Free Things to do in Washington DC is no different.
 This means that if you click on any of the links in this post (and make a purchase) I may receive a small commission at absolutely no cost to you.
 Each post is carefully crafted to (hopefully!) answer all your questions and recommendations are made where we believe they will improve your trip and help with your planning.
 As such we thank you in advance should you decide to click & buy.
 Read my full Disclosure here.